Hydroxybupropion: Research

-Although there are patents proposing uses and formulations of this compound, hydroxybuproprion is not currently marketed as a drug in and of itself and is only available for use in non-clinical research.
+Although there are patents proposing uses and formulations of this compound, hydroxybupropion is not currently marketed as a drug in and of itself and is only available for use in non-clinical research.
 Hydroxybupropion is not a scheduled drug or a controlled substance.
 One can access GLP (Good Lab Practice) documents detailing assays/techniques to further research and isolate this drug.
 Otherwise, there is little regulatory data available for hydroxybupropion at this time.
 Moreover, there is little information to suggest hydroxybupropion has an abuse potential.
 However, it has been studied as a possible therapeutic for alcohol and nicotine use as a codrug.

 There are few clinical trials or toxicology studies assessing hydroxybupropion alone at this time.
 There are clinical studies which assess hydroxybupropion in conjunction with bupropion suggesting hydroxybupropion to be the primary form of the compound responsible for its clinical efficacy.
 Also, transdermal delivery of bupropion and hydroxybupropion has been assessed finding bupropion to be the superior candidate given its elevated diffusion rate through skin samples.
 There are few toxicology studies assessing hydroxybupropion alone at this time.
 However, there are some studies which assess this compound in conjunction with others or its parent compound.